stephonOG/data-modeling-udacity-postgres/README.md

 ## Database Schema

-After examining the Log and Song JSON files, I created a Star schema (shown below) that include one Fact table (songplays) and 4 Dimension tables.
+Developed a Star schema as shown below that include one Fact table and 4 Dimension tables after examining the log and song json data.

 <img src="ERD_diagram.png.png" alt="ERD Diagram" width="800"/>